bc.b

 Details

-bc.b() efficiently casts the input to logical without making copies of the entire vectors/arrays.
+bc.b() efficiently casts the input to logical.

 Since the input is treated as logical, the following equalities hold for bc.b():